Sia: 2015–2019: This Is Acting and Everyday is Christmas

 In June 2016, Sia gave a concert at Red Rocks Amphitheatre in Colorado, featuring Ziegler.
-From May to August, Sia performed in nearly a dozen festival and other concerts in America and European and Middle Eastern countries, including Portugal, Denmark, Sweden, Finland, Hungary, Romania, Poland, the United Kingdom, Russia, Lebanon and Israel.
+From May to August, Sia performed in nearly a dozen festivals and other concerts in America and European and Middle Eastern countries, including Portugal, Denmark, Sweden, Finland, Hungary, Romania, Poland, the United Kingdom, Russia, Lebanon and Israel.
 In September 2016, she released a single, "The Greatest", with vocals from American hip hop recording artist Kendrick Lamar.
 A video was released the same day featuring Ziegler – the dancer's fifth video collaboration with Sia and Heffington.
-The two performed the song with several other dancers, and also performed "Chandelier", live the next day at the Apple annual fall event, drawing media attention.
-The videos that Sia has posted to her YouTube channel have accumulated a total of more than 12 billion views, and the channel has more than 22 million subscribers.
+The two performed the song with several other dancers, and also performed "Chandelier" live the next day at the Apple annual fall event, drawing media attention.
+Her YouTube videos have accumulated a total of more than 12 billion views, and the channel has more than 24 million subscribers.

 Sia gave her Nostalgic for the Present Tour in North America from September to November 2016, featuring Ziegler.
 As at Coachella and subsequent live performances, Sia appeared at the back of the stage with her familiar wig covering her face, while her dancers performed Heffington's choreography synchronised with pre-recorded videos played on big screens.
-The tour received a warm reaction: "She let her dancers own center stage, carrying out one skit/performance after another as Sia delivered the soundtrack. ...
-It defied all the regular rules of pop concerts, which are usually designed to focus every ounce of the audience's attention on the star of the show.
+The tour received a warm reaction: "She let her dancers own center stage, carrying out one skit/performance after another as Sia [sang].
+It defied all the regular rules of pop concerts, which are usually designed to focus ... on the star of the show.
 Yet, Sia's bold gamble paid off, resulting in one of the most daringly original and wholly satisfying shows of 2016."
 Ed Masley of The Arizona Republic described the show as "part performance art, part interpretive dance. ...
 [Sia] sounded amazing. ...
 There's so much raw emotion in her songs.
 And you can definitely hear that in her voice, but it becomes more visceral when you can also read it in the faces of her dancers, especially Ziegler. ...
-The entire performance was brilliantly staged, with one song flowing seamlessly into another".
-Sia released the deluxe edition of This Is Acting in October 2016, which includes three new tracks, a remix version of "Move Your Body" and a solo version of "The Greatest".
-She was nominated for three 2017 Grammy Awards.
-Sia co-wrote and performed on a platinum-selling single, "Dusk Till Dawn", by Zayn.
+The entire performance was brilliantly staged".
+Sia was nominated for three 2017 Grammy Awards.
+She co-wrote and performed on a platinum-selling single, "Dusk Till Dawn", by Zayn.
 Sia performed in concert at the close of the Dubai World Cup in March 2017, together with her dancers, led by Ziegler.
-They gave a second leg of the Nostalgic for the Present Tour, her first stadium tour in Australasia, in late 2017.
+The second leg of the Nostalgic for the Present Tour was her first stadium tour in Australasia, in late 2017.